TheBuzzer67/PhotoshopAllXcodeIcons/README.md

 This script does not handle naming collisions, it will overwrite any existing files with the same names in the destination directory.

+You could find some unassigned icons on the bottom of the AppIcon set, depends on some Xcode versions, you just have to select them and click remove.

 ## Documentation

 * Adobe [Photoshop JavaScript Reference](http://www.adobe.com/devnet/photoshop/scripting.html)